NEWZIK USER GUIDE

 iii) Use the eraser

-iv) Delete a layer from the layer popover (it will automatically delete the layer and all the annotations that were saved inside) by swiping right / left on the layer cell
+iv) Delete a layer from the layer popover (it will automatically delete the layer and all the annotations that were saved inside) by swiping right / left on the layered cell

 v) Click on the trash icon at the top left of the annotation top bar.
 You have a choice between deleting the annotations on the current page or all the pages of your score.
 Only the annotations of your active layer will be deleted.